cleentfaar/CLTriggerBundle/README.md

 ### Why not just create my own request listeners, and do what I want from there?

 You can of course still do this, and in some specific situations you might need that level of control.

 In my projects however, I've noticed that often I just need to execute some business logic and then redirect the user back to the url without that parameter.

-Furthermore, the intend of this bundle is to make it easy to have multiple services handle the same request and apply their own logic, instead of cluttering a single event listener with all kinds of different scenarios.
+Furthermore, the intend of this bundle is to make it easy to have multiple services handle the same request and apply their own logic, instead of making multiple request-listeners with all kinds of different scenarios, each hooking into every request coming through your application!
+It also helps repeating code to check whether the request is using the GET-method, your parameter is available in the query string, etc.